zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

 9. The Predicted Attritions canvas surfaces data from the "OML\_PredictAttrition"  query enabling us to immediately and easily “operationalize” the  Support Vector Machines algorithm that we trained on the Oracle DB to dynamically predict potential attritions.

-  The charts enable us to visualize what employees are most likely to leave which can help us figure out appropriate programs we may want to put in place in order to prevent unwanted turnover.
+  The charts enable us to visualize which employees are most likely to leave .
+This can help us figure out appropriate programs we may want to put in place in order to prevent unwanted turnover.
   ![](./images/ml3.9.png " ")

 10. Looking at the **OML\_PredictAttrition** data set we can view the query that dynamically calls the attrition\_model\_SVM algorithm to generate a **ATTRITTION\_PREDICTION** column indicating if that employee is likely to leave as well as a  **ATTRITION\_PREDICTION\_PCT** indicating how confident we are in that prediction.